tech4germany/steuerlotse/webapp/client/README.md

 Runs eslint and shows information about coding errors.

+### `yarn prepare`

+Installs a pre-commit hook that automatically formats JS and CSS files before writing commits.
+You only need to run this once when you check out the repository for the first time.

+### `yarn format`

+Auto-format JS and CSS files.
+You do not need to run this manually unless you want to view the results before committing.

 ### `yarn build`

 Builds the app for production to the `build` folder.
 You generally don't need to do this - it happens automatically in the deploy pipeline.